World Yoga Day

 Observing World Yoga Day

-Students are also encouraged to donate their time and money towards these causes as well on this day.
+Students are also encouraged to donate their time and money towards these causes on this day.
 On social media, people can use the hashtag #WorldYogaDay to spread the word about this day.